-Further, as discussed in detail in the previous section, in order to maintain these structures, further improvements such as concrete block walls and/or other protective structures, in addition to the currently unpermitted retaining walls, may be necessary to ensure slope stability in the future.
-The Geotechnical and Geological Report by Coastline Geotechnical Consultants dated February 8, 1996, and submitted by the applicant indicates that the subject site is prone to surficial instability and that evidence of bluff erosion, soil slippage, and damage to the retaining walls and pier footings for the cabana and deck is evident on the subject site.
-Staff also notes that the property located to the west and immediately adjacent to the project site (which also contains a pre-Coastal Act cabana, stairway, and retaining walls on the bluff face) has experienced severe bluff erosion and has submitted a coastal development permit application for bluff restoration.
-As noted previously, the Commission has found in past Commission action that development on a bluff face will result in a potential increase in erosion.
-In the case of the subject site, increased erosion of the bluff slope would result in increased sedimentation of coastal waters and adverse impacts to the offshore kelp beds which have also been designated as ESHA.
+Further, as discussed in detail in the previous section, in order to maintain the proposed structures located on the bluff face, further improvements such as concrete block walls and/or other protective structures, in addition to the currently unpermitted retaining walls, will very likely be necessary to ensure slope stability in the future.
+Geotechnical and Geological Report by Coastline Geotechnical Consultants dated February 8, 1996, and submitted by the applicant indicates that the subject site is prone to surficial instability and that evidence of bluff erosion, soil slippage, and damage to the retaining walls and pier footings for the cabana and deck is evident on the subject site.
+The Commission also notes that the property located to the west and immediately adjacent to the project site (which contains a pre-Coastal Act cabana, stairway, and retaining walls on the bluff face) has experienced severe bluff erosion and that the Commission has recently approved a coastal development permit application in 1998 for restoration of the eroded bluff slope.
+In addition, the applicant has also submitted a new amendment application to Coastal Development Permit 5-86-500 for a different bluff top property located at 33550 Pacific Coast Highway, approximately 120 ft. to the west of the project site, to restore the bluff slope which has also been subject to severe erosion from past development.
+As noted previously, the Commission has found in past Commission action that development on a bluff face will result in a potential increase in the rate of erosion.
+In the case of the subject site, increased erosion of the bluff slope would result in increased sedimentation of coastal waters and adverse effects to the offshore kelp beds which have also been designated as ESHA.

-As such, the Commission notes that the proposed development would be located on a coastal bluff face, designated as ESHA, which has historically provided habitat for a relatively rare and restricted plant community (Southern Coastal Bluff Scrub).
-In addition, development on steep slopes, such as a bluff face, serves to accelerate erosional processes.
+The Commission notes that a portion of the proposed development would be located on a coastal bluff face, designated as ESHA, which has historically provided habitat for a relatively rare and restricted plant community (Southern Coastal Bluff Scrub). addition, development on steep slopes, such as a bluff face, serves to accelerate erosional processes.
 Any increased erosion on the subject site would result in potential adverse impacts to the kelp beds which are located offshore from the project site and which are also designated as ESHA.
 Further, the Coastal Act allows for new development in ESHAs only when such development is dependent upon the habitat resources of that ESHA.
 In the case of this project, the proposed development is not dependent upon the habitat resources of the site and would result in the significant loss of coastal bluff habitat.
 The Commission also notes that portions of the development will be visible from the public areas of the sandy beach and that the applicant's geotechnical consultant has indicated that additional improvements on the bluff face (such as new retaining walls which would also be visible in part from the sandy beach) may be necessary in order to protect the proposed development from future instability.
-Further, alternative locations exist on site which could accommodate a second residential unit (such as the studio/garage by the road which has been previously converted to a habitable second residential unit without the benefit of a coastal permit or above the second detached garage which was also constructed without the benefit of a coastal permit) which would be preferable from a geologic and environmental stand point.
-Therefore, for the reasons discussed above, the Commission finds that the proposed project is not consistent with Sections 30230, 302321, 30240 or 20251 of the Coastal Act.
+Further, alternative locations exist on site which could accommodate a second residential unit (such as the studio/garage by the road which has been previously converted to a habitable second residential unit without the benefit of a coastal permit or above the second detached garage which was also constructed without the benefit of a coastal permit) which would be preferable from a geologic and environmental stand Therefore, for the reasons discussed above, the Commission finds that the portion of the proposed project located on the bluff slope is not consistent with Sections 30230, 302321, 30240 or 20251 of the Coastal Act.
+Therefore, Special Condition One